-• The 2021 LCHMP includes a change in formatting.
+- The 2021 LCHMP includes a change in formatting.
 The new formatting closely follows the Elements, and uses those sections as a guide for the subsections within the plan.
 This plan also includes updated population data, the inclusion of a Table of Contents, and an Introduction section with details on Lincoln County demographics and government.
-Updates for each Element will be summarized in the respective sections.
+Updates for each Element will be summarized in the respective sections. - Two new natural disasters were added to the 2021 update; "Drought' and "Pandemic."
+They are referenced and explained throughout the plan update document. - The addition of the Unorganized Territories Louds Island, and Lincoln County Islands, were added where applicable.